The Guerilla Marketing Book: Why Guerrilla Marketing Must Evolve

 Guerrilla marketing also emphasizes the importance of using inexpensive strategies to reach your target audience.
 These strategies can include everything from social media and email marketing to hosting events and webinars.
 Using these tactics, you can reach a large audience without breaking the bank.

 Overall, guerrilla marketing is a powerful tool for small business owners who want to achieve significant results without spending much money.
-By using easy and inexpensive strategies, you can build a successful business and achieve your goals.
+By using easy and inexpensive strategies, including street marketing techniques when appropriate, you can build a successful business by creating memorable experiences that are emotional, shocking, or humorous and achieve your goals.

 Overcoming Common Challenges in Guerrilla Marketing